wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Pushover Title

-Your message&#39;s title, otherwise your apps name is used
+The message title, otherwise the apps name is used.

 ```javascript